donzelot/hn70ap/circuitboard/README.md

 Power supply
 ------------
 The switching regulator provides a PGOOD output that is asserted while the output voltage is within a 5% tolerance.
-This can be used to prevent external flash writes if the power is about to fail.
+This can be used to prevent writes to the external SP flash if the power is about to fail.

 ```
 PGOOD  PC0/15